Green-Software-Foundation/patterns/docs/catalog/cloud/optimize-application-components-that-consome-the-most-resources.md

 ## Description

 Monitor the application to identify components that consume the most time or resources.
-Optimize the code or architecture so, that these component minimize the resource usage while maximising performance.
+Optimize the code or architecture so, that these component minimize the resource usage while maximizing performance.

 ## Solution

 Cloud providers support monitoring by providing logs and other methods to inspect the performance of the application additionally to tools to inspect the resource usage.
 Utilize these tools to identify application components that use the most resources and optimize these.

+Use a code profiler for deep application component analysis and consider other algorithms for an improved performance or using algorithms implemented in hardware for less resource usage.

 ## SCI Impact